 Semi-instantaneous, placed in a vertical aperture at 7 o’clock.

-In a manner similar to a car’s gearbox, the function indicator makes it possible to identify the winding, neutral and handsetting positions as the crown is pulled out.
+In a manner similar to a car’s gearbox, the function indicator makes it possible to identify the winding, date-setting and hand-setting positions as the crown is pulled out.

 FREE-SPRUNG BALANCE WITH VARIABLE INERTIA